READ A STORY

 Contest winnings aside, The Divys continued to write and record.
 A second collection of songs was completed, called Sophomore, but was never released to CD.
 The songs experimented by adding some elements of 70’s pop and Disco, Breathless among those songs.
 A third group of songs was released on CD in 2008, simply called The Divys, which included Breathless as a bonus track.

-The Divys took a "short" break to relax and regroup from 2008-2020.
-But inspiration never dies, and neither do good pop songs, which brings us to 2020.
+The Divys took a short break to relax and regroup, but inspiration never dies, and neither do good pop songs, which brings us to 2020.

-Twelve years had gone by, but the same inspiration and magic The Divys tapped into previously was right there to greet them upon their return.
+Several years had gone by, but the same inspiration and magic The Divys tapped into previously, was right there to greet them upon their return.
 The result was World On Fire, a fitting song about the state of the world during the pandemic.
 The next song, Thank You (For Wrecking My Life) is a story as old as the world itself - a love/hate song.
-Again, This Time, and Don't Wanna Wake Up bring the new song count to five.
-These songs, as well as 2022's first new song, Not Your Boyfriend, will make up a soon-to-be named EP which will have a limited CD release, and will also be available to stream.
-The EP will also contain unreleased tracks, demos, and remixes.
+Again, This Time, and Don't Wanna Wake Up brought the new song count to five.
+2022 saw the release of Not Your Boyfriend, and 2023 started off with a bang with the February 03 release of Culture Shock and Culture Shock (Pharmaceutical Bliss Mix).

 Stay tuned for updates and revisions, as old memories are uncovered and new ones are made.